Masters in Intellectual Property ( 12 months)

 P.O.
 Box 1320

-These documents are to be received by Africa University no later than February 28, 2018.
-Applicants wishing to be considered for the various scholarships should specifically indicate so in their application, and endure that they apply online at the WIPO website.
+The application and its attachments should be received by Africa University no later than February 28, 2019.
+Applicants wishing to be considered for the various scholarships should specifically indicate so in their application, and ensure that they apply online at the WIPO website.

 Applications are invited from suitably qualified candidates for admission into the Masters in Intellectual Property (MIP) Program.
 The Degree is jointly offered by the World Intellectual Property Organization (WIPO) Academy, the African Regional Intellectual Property Organization (ARIPO) and Africa University (AU), with financial support from the Government of Japan.

 The duration is twelve months, from May 1, 2019 to April 30, 2020, structured in three parts, as follows:

 - First Part (May 1 to July 22, 2019): WIPO Academy Distance Learning Courses, undertaken via the Internet;

 - Second Part (August 1 to December 6, 2019): Residential phase requiring physical attendance at lectures undertaken at Africa University in Mutare (Zimbabwe) and practical training sessions at ARIPO in Harare.